daemonLibra/DenoUrlShortener/README.md

 # Url Shortener

-This project is the implementation of the cloud computing programmatic assignment.
+This project is the implementation of the cloud computing assignment.

 ## Requirements
 A website with the following functionality needs to be developed